 These are full plans for building a swing set so they include building instructions, color photos, diagrams, materials and supplies lists, and sometimes even videos and user tips.

 The swing set plans below vary in skill level and lumber cost.
 Check each plan carefully to make sure that it's right for your yard and skill level before getting started.
 A simple swing set will only take a weekend to build and will be fairly gentle on the budget.

-Here's another HGTV plan for a swing set that will make quite a statement in your backyard with its A-frame shape.
+Here's an HGTV plan for a swing set that will make quite a statement in your backyard with its A-frame shape.
+Paint it a bright color like this blue and it will really pop.
+It's a throwback design that's high on style.
 A materials list, written directions, finishing directions, and color photos are all included in this free swing set plan from HGTV.